traumedy/Video-Download/README.md

 attempt to be downloaded from the server _if it is available_.
 If none is selected, the 'best quality' format will be downloaded.

+The file progress bar does not work with some sites.
+This may be a limitation of the yt_dlp library.

 ## Todo

 More format selection options and post processing options will be added.